Jalle19/certificate-parser/README.md

 This means you can parse e.g. local PEM files too, not just certificates from remote URLs, as long as you write a provider for it.
 * Fault-tolerant.
 Just because PHP's default settings trigger an error when parsing a certificate doesn't mean you don't want to parse it.
+This library can handle both self-signed certificates and certificates where the domain name doesn't match.
 * Granular error handling.
 There are multiple exception types for various failure scenarios, so you can choose exactly how you want each type of error to be handled.